 Google gave the Pixel camera a couple of neat new tricks for having fun with your images.
 The first is called Magic Eraser and is meant to help rid your images of people or other things in the background that mess up a cool shot.
 I had mixed success with this tool.
 In some instances it worked perfectly and in others it merely produced smudges.
 You can see the before-and-after process with a successful erasure below.
 Magic Eraser has also picked up a few new tricks thanks to software updates.
 You can now camouflage objects so they blend in rather than disappear, eliminating the potential for odd artifacts.

 The Pixel 6 Pro also has a new motion tool for adding a bit of motion-related drama to your images.
 The motion feature has two distinct tools: Action Pan and Long Exposure.
 Action Pan has you move the camera along with your subject.
 The software then blurs the background to convey movement.
 Long Exposure is exactly that, a longer exposure so things like water look smooth rather than frozen.
 You can see how well this works in the waterfall shots below.

 Overall, the Google Pixel 6 Pro has a very good camera, one that competes right in the mix of top phones.
-I don’t think it’s quite the class leader that Pixels have always been and perhaps it’s not as impressive as I was hoping it would be considering all the noise Google made about the Tensor processor’s computational photography powers.
+I don’t think it’s quite the class leader that Pixels have always been, and perhaps it’s not as impressive as I was hoping it would be considering all the noise Google made about the Tensor processor’s computational photography powers.
 Still, it easily challenges the industry’s best.
 Check out our shootouts linked below for a detailed breakdown.

 - Google Pixel 6 Pro camera shootout vs Galaxy S21 Ultra and iPhone 13 Pro Max

 - Is the Google Pixel 6 Pro camera actually better than the Pixel 5?

 - Mega shootout: The best camera phones tested